Zorziel/zorziel/README.md

 - A gamer
 - A DJ
 - A designer
+- Supporters of equality
 - An endpoint engineer and system administrator
-- Supporters of equality
-- A father
+- A husband and father

 ### We believe:
 - Black Lives Matter
-- Diversity & Inclusion are the best ways to build and advance any group, company, or society
+- Diversity & Inclusion are necessary for any team, group, company, or society and equality and equity will be benificial byproducts of Inclusion
 - Your body, your choice
 - Information wants to be free
-- Regligion is the worst concept ever invented by mankind
+- Regligion, most of them clearly crated by men (with penises) to control populations, is the worst concept ever invented by mankind

 I Use: